WillMatthews/knifefight/README.md

 `knifeFight.py` is a script which sends a boatload of fake data to scammers, filling up their database with garbage so it's a pain in the ass for them and may discourage them in the future (I hope).

-So far you have to begin by manually doing the scam link, trackng the POST requests you send to them with browser dev tools (using the network tab - the pattern I noticed is it's always a few POST request).
+So far you have to begin by manually doing the scam link, tracking the POST requests you send to them with browser dev tools (using the network tab - the pattern I noticed is it's always a few POST request).
 Then copy the post request data and urls into `knifeFight.py` and use it to spam with fake data to your heart's content

+## Usage

+1. Create a bulk order on [Fake Name Generator](https://www.fakenamegenerator.com/order.php), be sure to grab as many fields as you can.
+2. Alter `FAKE_NAME_GENERATOR_DATA` to point at your CSV data file.
+3. Go to your target site and analyse what payloads (POST requests) for each step in the web form.
+Use the results to create fake payloads within `assemble_payloads`.
+4. Let 'er rip.

 ## Kill Count